casper-network/docs/source/docs/casper/glossary/D.md

 ## Dictionary {#dictionary}

-A `Dictionary` is a method of data storage on a Casper network.
-Dictionaries represent a more efficient and scalable form of data storage when compared against `NamedKeys`.
+A `Dictionary` is a storage data structure on a Casper network.
+Dictionaries represent a more efficient and scalable form of data storage when compared to [`NamedKeys`](N.md#namedkeys).

 More information can be found in the [Reading and Writing to Dictionaries](/dapp-dev-guide/writing-contracts/dictionaries/) document.